hoangduytran/blender-manual/manual/files/custom_properties.rst

       For either of the color subtypes to work as expected the *Property Value* must be a vector with three or four values depending on the availability of an :term:`Alpha Channel`.

+ID Type :guilabel:`Data-Block`
+   The ID-block type.
+For example: Key, Image, Object, Material.
+   See :ref:`data-system-datablock-types` for a full list.

 Description
    Allows you to write a custom :doc:`Tooltip </getting_started/help>` for your property.